smitelli/cosmodoc/src/content/topics/map-format/index.md

 If the map actor type is less than 32, it is treated as a [special actor]({{< relref "databases/actor#special-actors" >}}) and the type is used unchanged.
 If the map actor type is 32 or greater, it is treated as a [normal actor]({{< relref "databases/actor#normal-actors" >}}) and the type is decremented by 31 before insertion into the world.

-{{< note >}}
-The X/Y coordinates always refer to the leftmost/bottommost tile of multi-tile actors.
+{{% note %}}The X/Y coordinates always refer to the leftmost/bottommost tile of multi-tile actors.
 Some normal actors have a positive or negative "shift" value imposed on their initial X and/or Y positions.
 If a shift is defined for a particular actor type, the starting position is adjusted by the predefined number of tiles before insertion.
-The shift value is typically used to compensate for the width or height of an actor's sprite when aligning it to a specific wall or ceiling coordinate.
+The shift value is typically used to compensate for the width or height of an actor's sprite when aligning it to a specific wall or ceiling coordinate.{{% /note %}}
-{{< /note >}}

 Due to the limited number of fields available in the actor list format, it's not possible to define any per-actor attributes or characteristics -- all actors of a given type display the same way, take the same amount of damage, and behave identically.